 The Geography of the Cape Hatteras National Seashore

 As stated, the Cape Hatteras National Seashore stretches 70 miles from the borders of Oregon Inlet to the edge of Ocracoke Inlet.
 The area encompasses a large parcel of the soundside on NC Highway 12, which is only interrupted by the islands' combined eight villages, as well as other preserves or refuges including Buxton Woods Maritime Forest and the Pea Island National Wildlife Refuge.

 The oceanfront, however, is another story.
-The National Seashore extends from the mean high tide line to the borders of the town itself, essentially encompassing the sandy shorelines and sand dunes that lay in between, and presenting a natural "border" between the towns and the oceanfront.
+The National Seashore extends from the mean low tide line to the borders of the town itself, essentially encompassing the sandy shorelines and sand dunes that lay in between, and presenting a natural "border" between the towns and the oceanfront.
 These beaches are all wide open to the public, ensuring that no rental house or community has private or sole access to a stretch of shoreline, and making virtually every beach on Hatteras and Ocracoke Islands open for exploring.

 The Cape Hatteras National Seashore is technically a mix of maritime forests, marshlands, soundside beaches and oceanside shoreline, but the big attraction is the beach.
 Public access and 4WD access ramps are located throughout all 70 miles, providing even easier access to visitors just passing through.
 Because of its seclusion, and miles of beaches with no commercial or residential developments whatsoever, the Cape Hatteras National Seashore makes regular appearances on national and global Best Beach lists, and has been a regular on one of the most reputable of these lists, the Dr. Beach's Best Beaches List, for several years running.